Baby sleep training, also known as sleep teaching, is a hot topic discussed at length among many tired parents and carers.

 How does the controlled crying method work?

-As Sophia says, “The controlled crying method involves parents or caregivers putting their child to sleep in their crib at bedtime and leaving the room.
-If the child cries, then they are allowed to cry for a short period of time, usually between 2 and 10 minutes, before the parent goes in and comforts them.
+Sophia tells us, “The controlled crying method involves parents or caregivers putting their child to sleep in their crib at bedtime and leaving the room.
+When the child cries it’s for a short period of time, usually between 2 and 10 minutes, before the parent goes in and comforts them.

-“When they do it’s important that they do not to make eye contact or lift baby out of the crib.
-They can stroke or soothe them while they’re in their bed until they are calm.
+“When [parents do go in and comfort them] it’s important that they do not make eye contact or lift the baby out of the crib.
+They can stroke or soothe them while they’re in their bed until they are calm.”

-“The parent then leaves the room again and if baby cries they repeat the process until baby falls asleep.”
+“The parent then leaves the room again and if the baby cries they repeat the process until the baby falls asleep.”

 “Most parents report the first night to be the hardest.”
 Sophia says, “The key is consistency and doing the same technique in the same way, every night for five nights.”

-Our expert Lauren Peacock says, “The EASY routine creates a consistent flow to the day and provides opportunities for babies to experience falling asleep in different ways, rather than only on the breast or bottle.
+Our sleep expert Lauren Peacock says, “The E.A.S.Y routine creates a consistent flow to the day and provides opportunities for babies to experience falling asleep in different ways, rather than only on the breast or bottle.

 “Parents often find their baby feeds well immediately on waking.
-I recommend feeding babies on demand, which will sometimes take a family outside of the EASY routine – and that’s fine too!”
+I recommend feeding babies on demand, which will sometimes take a family outside of the E.A.S.Y routine – and that’s okay too!”

 The EASY method is essentially a three hour routine that starts with babies being fed until they are full (Eat), play (Activity) and then a nap (Sleep).
 The you-time begins when your little one is having a sleep.